 Colliers International India Completes Over 125 Projects Providing Technical Due Diligence Services: Colliers International India

-Colliers International India is pleased to announce that its Technical Due Diligence team has recently completed 125 marquee projects for leading investors and clients.
-The dedicated team of professionals at Colliers provide technical assistance to investors and clients through due diligence of projects and property.
+Colliers International India is pleased to announce that it's Technical Due Diligence team has recently completed 125 marquee projects for leading investors and clients.
+The dedicated team of professionals at Collier's provides technical assistance to investors and clients through the due diligence of projects and property.

 "Our dedicated team along with a network of internal specialists with established reputation for expertise, response and accuracy has delivered unmatched technical due diligence services for project sizes ranging from single properties to major nationwide portfolios of asset classes including office, residential, industrial, hotel and retail spaces to maximize the potential of property for our clients," said Argenio Antao, Chief Operating Officer, Colliers International India.